 The concept for a pedestrian safety campaign was finalised in December.
 A 'green man' is to feature across the guerrilla style, in situ campaign, encouraging both pedestrians and drivers to look out for each other on the road.
-The campaign will be launched at the beginning of September 2021.
+The campaign will be launched by the Minister on I September 2021.